CodeYourFuture/js-exercises/week-8/Homework/mandatory/5-project/task.md

 # Project - Part 2

+Continue working on the next levels of TV Show DOM Project at your own pace.
+Make sure that you understand your code thoroughly and keep improving it based on reviews from your classmates and mentors.

-This project should consolidate knowledge from JS2
+This project should consolidate knowledge from JS2.

-This could include
+This could include:
 - DOM Manipulation
 - Working with an API
 - Get & Post Requests